 Disclaimer: It should be understood that all advice is simply suggestions and all individuals contributing are volunteering information from their wealth of experience.
 Therefore, since there is no accountability for responses given, and landlord laws vary from state to state and because some contributors have less landlording experience than others, be cautious as you read any single suggestion.
 We suggest that you read MANY responses to get various or confirming answers and seek professional assistance when needed.
 It is always good to note the state a visitor is from when reading their tip.
 There's an option toward the center of the Q&A, (when first enter the forum), to Ask A State Specific question.
 By using this option, (select a state, click continue, then type a question), it alerts others that your question may be state specific.

 BOARD OF ADVISORS.
 Over the last couple of years many mrlandlord.com visitors have noted that there are some regular Q&A contributors that have a track record of giving helpful information.
 They are fondly referred to as our "Board of Advisors".
 Whenever you face a situation with your residents, and you are not sure how to handle it, just let them know that you will first need to check with your board of advisors.
 That's us!
 If you are new to our Q & A, as you look over all the tips, you would not know which tips are from our regular contributors.
-So, we have listed just some of those contributors below (in no particular order).
+Another Q&A feature we have implemented is that for our most active contributors on our site, you will see stars following their name when they post in the discussions.
+Three stars indicate the contributor is currently one of the top ten contributors, two stars one of the top 50 and one star, one of the top 100.
+In most cases (but not all), the most active contributors tend to be most helpful.
+We have listed just some of those contributors below (in no particular order), that our visitors have given us feedback that their assistance has been valuable.
 The regular contributors will be the first to tell you that they personally gain tremendously from the information shared on our Q & A, we thank all of you for your informative contributions and tips from your experiences.
 If anyone would like to suggest the name of a helpful regular visitor to be added to this list or if you feel one should be removed, email email@example.com.

 FINAL TIPS: Many new landlords seek a mentor.
 Let the collective body of our Q & A Forum serve as a "mentor" to you.
 Read the Q&A DAILY, and you will learn more than you can imagine.
 And when someone posts a response to your question that is extremely helpful to your situation, it is courteous to post a follow-up "Thank You" and let us know how your situation turned out.
 Share your success story!
 It keeps us all motivated.